mjoshua97241/bank-fraud-detection-project/memory_bank/systemPatterns.md

 ## Modeling Preprocessing Strategy

 *   **Data Splitting:** The dataset will be split into three distinct sets: training, validation, and holdout, to ensure robust model development and unbiased evaluation.
+*   **Data Splitting Method:** The project employs a **stratified train-test split** for model training and evaluation.
+    *   **Rationale:** This method was chosen over a time-based split due to the extreme rarity of the fraud class.
+Initial attempts at time-based splitting resulted in cross-validation folds with zero fraud instances, which prevented the calculation of key performance metrics and broke the hyperparameter tuning process.
+    *   **Benefit:** Stratified splitting guarantees a stable evaluation environment by maintaining a consistent class distribution across all data subsets.
 *   **Preventing Data Leakage:** Preprocessing transformers (e.g., `StandardScaler` for numerical features, `OneHotEncoder` for categorical features) must be handled carefully to prevent data leakage.
     *   **Fit on Train Only:** The `.fit()` method for any preprocessor must be called *only* on the training dataset.
 This learns the scaling parameters or encoding mapping from the training data alone.
     *   **Transform All Sets:** The same fitted preprocessor is then used to `.transform()` the training, validation, and holdout datasets.
 This ensures that the same transformation logic is applied consistently across all data splits.